Part 1: Purpose

 Students on a second or subsequent suspension are required to sit out for one full year before re-entry without financial aid.

-Subpart D: Probationary Status.
 A student who has successfully appealed shall be placed on probation for one payment period.
 If at the end of the next payment period, a student on probation status:

 - Has met the institution’s cumulative grade point average and completion percentage standards, the student shall be returned to good academic standing.

-- Has not met the institution’s cumulative grade point average and completion percentage standards and has also not met the conditions specified in his/her academic success plan, the student shall be re-suspended immediately upon completion of the evaluation.
+- Has not met the institution’s cumulative grade point average and completion percentage standards and has also not met the conditions specified in their academic success plan, the student shall be re-suspended immediately upon completion of the evaluation.

-Subpart E: Request for Reconsideration of Academic or Financial Appeal for Financial Aid Reinstatement.
 Students whose academic reinstatement appeals are denied may submit a request for reconsideration to the Vice President of Academic and Student Affairs within 10 calendar days of the appeal decision or prior to the first day of the term, whichever comes first.
 Requests for reconsideration of financial aid reinstatement to the Vice President of Administration are also considered within the same timeframe.
 In either case, the decision of the Vice President is final and binding.
 These requests must include a copy of the initially denied suspension appeal and must include additional documentation not provided in the initial appeal.

-Part 7: Notification
+Part 8: Notification

-Part 8: Reinstatement
+Part 9: Reinstatement